 We wanted to provide an update to our Tenants as some new information and details have emerged to assist us all during this challenging period.
-Our office will remain closed until further communication is received from the Provincial Government, meaning staff are working remotely as much as possible.
-However, if there is a maintenance emergency, at any time 24/7 you can call the office line at 613-542-7343 and choose Option 1 to be connected to our emergency dispatch.
-For non-emergency maintenance inquiries, accounting or apartment questions, please listen to the prompts available to be connected to the correct department.
+Our office will remain closed until further notice, staff are no longer working remotely and our office is fully open to email and phone communications.
+We are now on summer hours and can be reached 8:30 AM- 4:30 PM However, if there is a maintenance emergency, at any time 24/7 you can call the office line at 613-542-7343 and listen to our prompts to be connected to our emergency dispatch.
 Further, please note that staff and security are still performing regular building checks.

 We’ve had further inquiries as to how to make or drop off payments.
 The options are as follows and note a new option of dropping off payment to our office:

 - For those that need to drop off payments, we have installed a new secure mailbox located at the main entrance of our office at 159 Princess Street.
 Cash or Cheque(s) should be in a sealed envelope, clearly labelled as to which apartment the payment is for.

 - mailing cheque(s) to 159 Princess Street, PO Box 1534, Kingston, ON K7L 5C7

 - We are NO LONGER accepting credit/debit payments as we are returning to our regular process of cash or cheque for August 1st payments.